 Addition is a fundamental operation in mathematics, which involves combining two or more numbers to get a sum.
-In this lesson, we will explore the basic concepts of addition, the notation used, and the properties of addition.
+The basic concepts of addition, the notation used, and the properties of addition.

 Basic Concepts of Addition